“The Past is a foreign country: they do things differently there”

 Here in Canada, when little legs tire of walking they ride in a wagon.
 My kids read ‘Brown Bear, Brown Bear’ and The Magic Schoolbus.
 In Kindergarten the teacher says ‘criss-cross applesauce’ and they know she wants them cross-legged and quiet for circle time where they learn to count from books that list, ‘One pine tree, Two bear cubs, Three hockey pucks, Four geese, five peewee players…’

-They stand silent and still every morning while the familiar notes of ‘O Canada’ filter through their consciousness, alternate French or English lyrics pouring into the room through the school tannoy system.
+They stand silent and still every morning while the familiar notes of ‘O Canada’ filter through their consciousness, alternate French and English lyrics pouring into the room through the school tannoy system.

 They’re taught to sneeze into the crooks of their elbows and know the difference between the hand sanitizer and the soap dispenser in the washroom.
 They’ve picked up the Canadian habit of answering a ‘Thank you’ with ‘You’re welcome,’ high-fiving is a reflex action and they shout ‘Aaahh-some’ like they were born here.
 ‘Agadoo’ and ‘The Birdy Song’ would never cut it, it’s ‘Gangnam Style’ all the way.

-There are no school kitchens (aahhh the sad demise of the dinnerlady and her HUGE stainless steel pots straight out of a giant’s scullery) so they eat packed lunches boomeranged home to minimise school waste and make mums feel sick if they forget to include a bag for the banana peel and messy yogurt pot.
+The dinnerlady and her HUGE stainless steel pots straight out of a giant’s scullery, along with school kitchens, is now extinct.
+Kids eat packed lunches boomeranged home to minimise school waste and make mums feel sick if they forget to include a bag for the banana peel and messy yogurt pot.
 Those who prefer have meals made and delivered by the ‘Lunch Lady.’

 Breaktime is now recess.
 Kids play hockey or fill every crease in their bodies and clothes with rasping migratory grains from the sandbox.
 Football has become soccer, the headmaster a principal, and I’ve had to google ‘cooties’, ‘doozy’ and ‘duotang’ just to be able to understand dinnertime conversation.
 Their ‘T’s’ have become ‘D’s’ and it’s hard not to laugh when they count to ‘ninedy-nine’ or enthuse about Silly ‘Puddy’.

 They teach me about the Battle of 1812 and Terry Fox on the walk home, pausing only to say ‘Hi’ to Glen the crossing guard as he sees us safely across the road.
-On larger roads the white walking man signals we can venture in front of six lanes of traffic with minimal trepidation.
+On larger roads the white walking man signals we can venture across six lanes of traffic with minimal trepidation.

-Yesterday I overheard J say to T, ‘D’you know what booty is?’
-‘No’ he replied, and I tensed as we both waited expectantly.
+Yesterday I overheard one say to the other, ‘D’you know what booty is?’
+‘No’ came the reply, and I tensed as we both waited expectantly.
 Pushing thoughts of Beyonce and J-Lo from my mind I wondered if anyone heard me gulp.
-J’s answer came back clear and guileless, ‘Pirate treasure.’
+The answer came back clear and guileless, ‘Pirate treasure.’
 Aaaaaand exhale….

 Countries and experiences may change but the magic’s still the same.